Abh4git/DigitalNotes/Reinventing/README.md

-The images you provided focus on several key themes related to reinventing business models, digital vision, and organizational engagement at scale.
-Here is a detailed summary:
+This focus on how to work towards digital trasformation:

 1. **Reinventing Business Models (Chapter 4)**:
    The quote from Vincent van Gogh sets the tone, encouraging creativity and imagination while warning against being bound by rigid models.
 This chapter discusses how businesses need to rethink their value propositions, delivery models, and overall business structures in the face of digital disruption.